GSP

 Returns: a Paws::EMR::AddJobFlowStepsOutput instance

-A step specifies the location of a JAR file stored either on the master node of the job flow or in Amazon S3.
+A step specifies the location of a JAR file stored either on the master node of the cluster or in Amazon S3.
 Each step is performed by the main function of the main class of the JAR file.
 The main class can be specified either in the manifest of the JAR or by using the MainFunction parameter of the step.

-Elastic MapReduce executes each step in the order listed.
+Amazon EMR executes each step in the order listed.
 For a step to be considered complete, the main function must exit with a zero exit code and all Hadoop jobs started while the step was running must have completed and run successfully.

 Each argument is described in detail in: Paws::EMR::AddTags